lksmangai/lksmangai/README.md

-- 👋 Hi, I’m S Lakshmanaraj founder of many inventions and see at https://www.linkedin.com/in/lakshmanarajsankaralingam/
+- 👋 Hi, I’m S Lakshmanaraj founder of many inventions and see for more info at https://www.linkedin.com/in/lakshmanarajsankaralingam/

 <!---